Guruvayur Sri Krishna Temple

 Temple Auditorium

-Melpathur auditorium adjoins Guruvayur Temple.
-It is named after the great saint poet Melpathur Narayana Bhattathiri.
+Melpathur auditorium adjoins Guruvayur Temple and gets its name from the great saint poet Melpathur Narayana Bhattathiri.
 He composed the devotional classic Narayaneeyam.
-The auditorium is used for cultural programmes from 6:00 am till midnight.
+The auditorium showcases cultural programmes from 6:00 am till midnight.
 Entry is free.
 The video shows an artist performing Mohini Attam at the auditorium.

 Getting There